Midwexican

 Thanks to the dirty tree rats (aka squirrels) that terrorized my tomatoes this year, nibbling on pretty much every nearly ripe one before I could pick 'em, I decided to explore using underripe (green) tomatoes in recipes.
 Because damned if those dirty tree rats are gonna get all my tomatoes!

-While I don’t recommend biting into a green tomato raw, roasting them mellows out their tartness and makes the base for a fantastic salsa.
-Paired up with onion, jalapeno, and garlic, the result is a slightly tart and acidic salsa verde that’s well balanced by its fellow roasted co-stars.
+While I don't recommend biting into a green tomato raw, roasting them in the oven mellows out their tartness and makes the base for a fantastic salsa.
+Paired up with onion, jalapeno, and garlic, the result is a slightly tart and acidic salsa verde that's well balanced by its fellow roasted co-stars.

 green tomato salsa verde in a bowl, freshly made.